ramesaliyev/EasyWebWorker/README.md

 EasyWebWorker
 =============

-Easy Communication Protocol For Web Workers.
+Easy Communication Protocol For Web Workers.<br>
-Just execute worker functions from browser, and main functions from worker.
+*Just execute worker functions from browser, and main functions from worker.*

 ## Prepare